Hurontario LRT

-The Hurontario LRT; officially named the Hazel McCallion Line and formerly dubbed the Hurontario–Main LRT, is a light rail line under construction in the cities of Mississauga and Brampton, Ontario, Canada.
+The Hurontario LRT, officially the Hazel McCallion Line and formerly known as the Hurontario–Main LRT, is a light rail line under construction in the cities of Mississauga and Brampton, Ontario, Canada.
 The line will run along Hurontario Street from Mississauga's Port Credit neighbourhood north to Steeles Avenue in Brampton.
-The line will be built and operated as a public-private partnership by Mobilinx, a consortium of private European and Japanese companies, with provincial transit agency Metrolinx retaining ownership of the line.
+The line will be built and operated as a public–private partnership by Mobilinx, a consortium of private European and Japanese companies, with provincial transit agency Metrolinx retaining ownership of the line.
 It will be the only street railway operating in the Greater Toronto Area outside Toronto proper.

 Upon opening, the Hazel McCallion Line name will be used.
 The name honours Hazel McCallion, the longtime former mayor of the City of Mississauga.
 In 2022, the provincial government announced the line's renaming on the occasion of the former mayor's 101st birthday.
 As of July 2025, no route number or map colour for the line has been officially announced, though constructed signage and Metrolinx's promotional materials suggest the LRT will be assigned to Line 10 and represented in a cornflower blue colour.